Cisleithania: Religion

 Religion groups in Cisleithania included Roman Catholics, Greek Catholics, Eastern Orthodox, Evangelicals, Muslims and Jews.
 Roman Catholics were the largest religious group in the country that accounted for 79% of the population.
 While on the other hand, Greek Catholics accounted for 12% of the population.
 In the Austrian half, Orthodox church had 770,000 believers mostly concentrated in Dalmatia and Bukovina which represented 2.3% of the population.
 The Evengelical churches had 600,000 believers that represented 2% of the population in Cisleithania.
 Muslims, predominantly Sunni, became the citizens of the Austro-Hungarian Empire after the occupation in 1878 and later annexation in 1908.
 At the time they were called the Mohammedans and they were accounted for 1.2% of the population.
 Jews, according to the resource, represented 4.6% of the whole Austro-Hungarian population.

+Economy

+Historical estimates for the economy of Cisleithania include the output of territories comprising modern Austria and historical Bohemia, Moravia, Galicia, Bukovina, Dalmatia and the Austrian Littoral.
+(Note: South Tyrol and Burgenland are excluded from these estimates.)
+Over the period 1870 to 1913, GDP per capita in Austria-Hungary grew by 1.12 percent per annum compared to 1.52 percent in Germany.
+GDP per capita grew by 1.01 percent per annum in Cisleithania compared to 1.31 percent in Transleithania or Hungary.
+Economic growth was significantly faster in the years after the Austro-Hungarian Compromise than in the preceding half-century.